-Encompassing the Magic Kingdom, Downtown Disney, and EPCOT resorts, Walt Disney World has one of the largest navies in the world.
-The Magic Kingdom, Downtown Disney, and EPCOT each have their own types of boats running various routes.
+Encompassing the Magic Kingdom, Disney Springs, and EPCOT resorts, Walt Disney World has one of the largest navies in the world.
+The Magic Kingdom, Disney Springs, and Epcot each have their own types of boats running various routes.
 Disney water transportation is by its very nature a bit slower than a bus/car.
 Still, it is unique and distinctly Disney.
 Just give yourself a bit of extra time when using it, sit back and enjoy your voyage.

 Ferry Boats -

 Two twin Magic Kingdom class ferries, the Richard F. Irvine and Admiral Joe Fowler, along with the Kingdom Queen class, General Joe Potter, transport guests daily between the Transportation and Ticket Center (TTC) and Magic Kingdom.

 Open: The ferries typically begin operating 30-minutes prior to park opening including Extra Magic Hours.
 For